itspriddle/recipes.priddle.xyz/recipes/vincenzos-tomato-ricotta-pasta.md

 For soffritto, blend carrots, celery, yellow onion, and 50 milliliters of olive oil in a food processor until well blended and smooth.
-Add 2 tbsp olive oil and soffritto to a pan on medium low heat, simmer for 10 minutes until light golden brown. passata, salt, and pepper.
+Add 2 tbsp olive oil and soffritto to a pan on medium low heat, simmer for 10 minutes until light golden brown.
+Add passata, salt, and pepper.
 Cook for 20 minutes.
 Tear basil and add to sauce when 2 minutes are left.
 Add Cook pasta according to package instructions.
 Reserve a half cup of pasta water.

 In a bowl mix ricotta and parmigiano reggiano.
 Add 2-3 tbsp of pasta water to the bowl and mix until creamy.
 Add to cooked sauce and mix well.
 Mix in cooked